 So my strong suggestion is to start a written plan NOW.
 Document what you know so far about your approach and build on this.

 What is the easiest way to write a trading plan?

 There are a number of resources that can help you build a solid plan.

-We have developed a trading plan template that accelerates the process of building your own written plan by laying out each section clearly for you with the right questions and some thought prompters to get you started.
+We have developed a trading plan template that accelerates the process of building your own written plan by clearly laying out each section with the right questions and some thought prompts to get you started.

-The Workbook shows you what the completed document should include as a minimum.
-You can fill in the gaps as you build your trading system and understand yourself better.
+The Trading Plan Workbook shows you what the completed document should include as a minimum.
+You can fill in the gaps as you build your well-rounded trading strategy and understand yourself better.
 This accelerates the process dramatically and will improve the quality of your plan.

 This is a very important question to understand.
-We have found that as you trade you will come across situations that are not covered in your plan.
-Whenever this happens you will need to determine what is missing and add to your trading plan to improve it.
-The next time you come across that situation you will already have your response documented, so you will know what to do.
+We have found that as you trade, you will come across situations that are not covered in your plan.
+Whenever this happens, you must determine what is missing and add to your trading plan to improve it.
+The next time you encounter that situation, you will already have your response documented, so you will know what to do.

-Therefore we suggest that you find a trading coach who has the experience to review your plan and challenge it based on their experience.
-This will help you think through and document how you will act in situations that you have not yet experienced yourself.
+Therefore we suggest you find a trading mentor with the experience to review your plan and challenge it based on their experience.
+This will help you think through and document how you will act in situations you have not yet experienced.